 Doctor of Occupational Therapy Program

-- Academia - In 2012, the majority of occupational therapy faculty must have a doctorate degree in order to teach.
+- Academia - By 2025 all occupational therapy faculty must have a doctorate degree in order to teach.

 - Knowledge- Develop and generate new knowledge and gain skills necessary for publishing and presenting.